 Ready for a challenging hike to tour the Crystal Cove State Park backcountry?
 Join a Crystal Cove State Park docent as we go from the “gills to the hills” on this strenuous but very scenic loop hike known as the “Perimeter of the Park.”
 Distance is around 9 miles; elevation/gain loss, around 1500’.
 The hike is done at a moderate pace with two to three short breaks.

-Cool Birds of Fall in Saddleback Wilderness – Bird Walk
+Bright Birds of Spring in Gypsum Canyon – Bird Walk

 After Work Fitness Hike on Paved Hicks Haul Road